Home Organization Myths Debunked: The Truth About Organizing Your Home

 My advice:

-In the coming weeks, I will be sharing a weekly challenge for you tackle your organizing projects around the house.
+In the coming weeks, I will be sharing a weekly challenge for you to tackle your organizing projects around the house.
 It will include organizing tips and great products that will get you organized quickly.
-Each task should take about 15 minutes per day and over time you will see the benefits of setting up an organizing system that works for you.

 What home organization myths have you heard that stop you from taking on the challenge of getting organized?